 But it was eating me up.
-How could I be near Disneyland and not take my three year old?
-Even though I chose a flexible career that allows me to spend lots of time with my son, the working mother in me felt guilty!
+How could I be near Disneyland and not take my kid?
+Even though I chose a flexible career that allows me to spend lots of time with my child, the parent in me felt guilty!

 Permission is a form of endorsement from other people.
 We need someone to give blessing to a course of action in our hearts we want to follow, but somehow can’t allow ourselves to pursue.